 Pretend She’s Here will be out in hardcover on February 26, 2019.
 You can pre-order here:

-The photo at the top of the page shows two of the other book-lovers in the house—Ivy on the left, Orion on the right.
-Emelina is in the middle, and Patrick is hiding, being his elusive self.
-For the moment, both Emelina and Orion are more interested in the wild turkeys outside...
-And ahh…there’s Patrick, sitting next to my writing table:
+The photo at the top of the page shows three book-lovers in the house—Ivy on the left, Orion on the right, Emelina is in the middle.
+Emelina is in the photo just below, and there’s Patrick, sitting next to my writing table:

 Luanne Rice is the New York Times bestselling author of thirty-four novels that have been translated into twenty-four languages.
 The Secret Language of Sisters was her first YA novel, followed by The Beautiful Lost, out now from Scholastic.